al3xandr3/al3xandr3.github.io/_posts/2015-11-01-data-in-a-corporation.md

 Questions to ask, when a data requests comes in:

 - What is the request?
 - Why are we doing it?
-The hypothesis on yearly goals impact
+What is the hypothesis on yearly goals impact?
 - Tackling the request:
   - 1. Is the activity measured properly? ( where is the documentation? )
   - 2. Is this an Ad-hoc analysis or recurring dashboard?